ax-llm/ax/README.md

 const prompt = new SPrompt(resultSchema, functions);
 ```

 ## Web UI for Debugging, Tracing and Metrics

 A free web ui designed to help you debug and log your LLM interactions.
 Working with LLMs is hard since there are so many variables to control.
 The LLMClient web-ui makes it easy to do it by logging every detail around your LLM usage and provide you a central place to view, track, share and compare it.

 To enable sign-up at https://llmclient.com and get your API Key.
-Then set the `apiKey` config param on the prompt.
+Then set any one of these two enviroment variables `LLMC_APIKEY` or `LLMCLIENT_APIKEY`

 ```
-const prompt = new SPrompt(restaurant, funcs);
-// prompt.setDebug(true);
+# This is a fake key for example purposes

-const customerQuery =
+LLMC_APIKEY = "lc-ebcec216be72f3c7862307acc4a03e5fdc4991da6780cab312601e66e7344c32"
-  "I'm looking for ideas for lunch today in San Francisco.
-I like sushi but I don't want to spend too much or other options are fine as well.
-Also if its a nice day I'd rather sit outside.";

-const res = await prompt.generate(ai, customerQuery, {
-  apiKey: process.env.LLM_CLIENT_APIKEY,
-});
 ```

 ![frame_chrome_mac_dark (3)](https://github.com/dosco/llm-client/assets/832235/cceb6e1f-687a-437a-b733-e9a5f1866aa9)

 ## Detailed Debug Logs